rom1mouret/orthogonal_learning/README.md

 I've noticed a difference in precision between SVD on CPU and SVD on GPU with my version of PyTorch.

-If you want to be sure to avoid accumulating errors, you can ask the algorithm to keep around the sum of the unprojected gradients and to project the sum over the entire task onto the nullspace at every optimization step.
+If you want to be sure to avoid accumulating errors, you can have the algorithm keep around the sum of the unprojected gradients and project the gradient sum at every optimization step.

 ```python3
 GradProjConv2d(3, channels, (h, w), NullSpace()).post_proj()